 Avoid spam traps.
 Not too long ago, spam traps were near to impossible to remove and the reporting ISP, unlikely to tell you which address to remove to get yourself off their Blacklist.

 You could reconfirm your list of subscribers and once again. require all list members to confirm their subscription to your email newsletter.
 You will lose subscribers because the process required action they must take.

 If reconfirming all your subscribers seems a little daunting, you may be able to identify clean, spam trap free addresses by mailing in segments.
 Start with small groups, (i.e. join date for example) until the entire list is used.
 Eventually, if everything goes right you may be able to isolate the offending email address and avoid most of the reconfirm process.

 You may possibly avoid spam traps altogether by using a verification service.
 Email verification is one way to make sure the addresses on your list are associated with an actual inbox.
 In other words, it’s making sure that the messages you’re sending have somewhere to go.

 How to Prevent Spam Traps

 Review the age of your lists.
-How often was an email sent out?
-If the list is over 3 months old it’s considered a stale email list.
-Stale addresses are old or invalid emails that haven’t been sent to in a long time.
+How often was it used?
+Email lists are considered stale when they are over 3 months old without use.
 Lists with several stale addresses can lead to high rates of bounces, spam complaints, and unsubscribes.

 Manage your list sign-up the process: confirm, validate all new sign-ups.